forward-jt/Vehicle-Sharing/README.md

 # Vehicle-Sharing
 # Circular Economy with Vehicle Sharing

-The project for operating research.
+The project for operating research.<br>
 Dec 26,2023/ by 黃睿澤、吳紹維
 ## Outline
 * Motivation and Background